Google celebrates "Golden Girl" with a hidden Easter egg - ExBulletin

 Google celebrates “Golden Girl” with a hidden Easter egg

-(WJW) Google celebrated Betty White, who celebrated her 100th birthday on Monday, and surprised those searching for her name.
+(WJW) — Google celebrated Betty White’s 100th birthday and surprised those searching for her name.

+I couldn’t hack it: Betty White’s first marriage led her to a short, bumpy ride in the town of Ohio

 As a result of the search, the rose petals take a shower and the message “Thank you for being friends” is displayed along with the year of her birth and death.